 package.json files are also used for configuration (i.e.,

---no-eslintrc was not specified), the configurations will be merged.
+--no-eslintrc was not specified), the configurations are merged.
 Options from this configuration file have precedence over the options from

 This option enables specific environments.
 Details about the global variables defined by each environment are available on the Specifying Environments documentation.
 This option only enables environments; it does not disable environments set in other configuration files.
 To specify multiple environments, separate them using commas, or use the option multiple times.

 npx eslint --env browser,node file.js

 This option allows you to specify which file extensions ESLint uses when searching for target files in the directories you specify.

 *.js files and the files that match the